Ardo van den Hout

 Material and software:

-Van der Noordt, Van der Pas, Van Tilburg, Van den Hout, Deeg.
+Van der Noordt M, Van der Pas S, Van Tilburg TG, Van den Hout A, Deeg D (2019).
 Changes in working life expectancy with disability in the Netherlands, 1992-2016.
-Scandinavian Journal of Work, Environment & Health, online first.
+Scandinavian Journal of Work, Environment & Health 45, 73-81.

-Haeussler K, Van den Hout A, Baio G. A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease.
-BMC Medical Research Methodology, online first.
+Haeussler K, Van den Hout A, Baio G. (2018) A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease.
+BMC Medical Research Methodology 18, 82.
 (Open Access)

 Machado R.M., Van den Hout A (2018).
 Flexible multistate models for interval-censored data: Specification, estimation, and an application to ageing research.
 Statistics in Medicine.
 37, 1636-1649.